Learn More

 History

-Whether you subscribe to the theory that pyrs are descended from the Tibetan Mastiff or an ancient Sumerian breed since their appearance in Europe between 1800 and 1000 BC, the fact is that this is one of the oldest livestock guardian dog breeds.
-For hundreds of years they have been bred to think independently, whether guarding livestock for ancient Roman soldier encampments or estates in 17th Century France.
+Whether you subscribe to the theory that Pyrs are descended from the Tibetan Mastiff or an ancient Sumerian breed since their appearance in Europe between 1800 and 1000 BC, the fact is that this is one of the oldest livestock guardian dog breeds.
+For hundreds of years Great Pyrenees have been bred to think independently, whether guarding livestock for ancient Roman soldier encampments or estates in 17th Century France.

 Pyrs were used to guard sheep and goats, particularly at night when they stood guard alone, in the Basque region of the Pyrenees Mountains along the border of France and Spain, where they got their name.
 Their noble bearing made them a favorite at the French court of Louis XIV in Versailles.